Hawker Reviews

 Food at To-Ricos Guo Shi

 You really don’t have to worry about the innards here, as they were all so well cleaned.
-There wasn’t any foul smell or taste present in these—and if there was some degree of funkiness, it served to enhance the overall flavour, rather than detract from it.
+There was little foul smell or taste present in these, and any funk served to enhance the overall flavour, rather than detract from it.
 The intestines, in particular, had this very tender, melt-in-your-mouth quality, and any hint of funkiness blended well with the savoury braising sauce.

 The slices of pork belly were less impressive.
 Thinly cut and somewhat dry, they paled in comparison to the innards, which were excellent in terms of flavour and texture.
 But I did like that the pork belly’s firmer texture nicely contrasted the soft offals and tau pok.